 Is Your Dog Eating Socks?

-And there's ultimately nothing funny about dogs eating socks, no matter how comical things may seem: A dog who devours socks may encounter some serious medical issues that could turn out particularly problematic, not to mention expensive veterinary bills, particularly when dealing with "sockaholic" dogs, those repeat offenders out there who have made the practice of swallowing socks their favorite habit.
+There's ultimately nothing funny about dogs eating socks, no matter how comical things may seem.
+A dog who devours socks may encounter some serious and complicated medical issues (not to mention expensive veterinary bills), especially "sockaholic" dogs, those repeat offenders who have made it their favorite habit.

-Why is My Dog Eating Socks?
+Why Is My Dog Eating Socks?

 Why is my dog so interested in eating socks?
 It's not like socks are that flavorful and they are definitively not part of a dog's diet, so what gives?
 In order to understand a dog's fetish for socks, one must put himself in the paws of a dog and see things from a canine perspective.

 While socks appear to be quite uninteresting items that are found laying around the home, many dogs are savvy enough to discover that, at least from the point of view of their beloved dog owners, socks seem to have some special meaning.